By Michelle Clark

 - Traveling too long without taking bathroom breaks can strain the bladder and kidneys, and in extreme cases, combined with long-term exposure to diesel fumes, can also lead to kidney cancer.

 - Musculoskeletal issues often arise from loading and unloading and prolonged sitting while on the road.

 - Opioids are the drug of choice for chronic musculoskeletal pain, and can lead to addiction.

 - Another concern is amphetamine use to help truckers stay alert for long hauls to meet ever-increasing delivery schedule demands.

 For five consecutive years the trucking industry employers ranked driver health and wellness as one of their top ten concerns.
-But recognizing the issue is only half the battle in combatting driver burnout.
-The most effective solutions are programs centered on truck driver health with an eye on the physical exams required annually for most Commercial Drivers License (CDL) certification renewals.
+But recognizing the issue is only half the battle in combating driver burnout.
+The most effective solutions are programs centred on truck driver health with an eye on the physical exams required annually for most Commercial Drivers License (CDL) certification renewals.
 A comprehensive program might include: